-Hawai‘i is located in a unique location to become a low-cost gateway to space and positions UH Mānoa as the only university in the world to have both satellite fabrication capabilities and unique, direct access to orbital space.
-This will enable many experiments that study the earth’s oceans and continents, as well as test numerous engineering experiments in the hostile environment of space.
-The HSFL merges research interests in the College of Engineering and the School of Ocean and Earth Sciences and Technology.
+Hawai‘i’s unique location opens the door for it to become a low-cost gateway to space and positions UH Mānoa as the only university in the world to have both satellite fabrication capabilities and unique, direct access to orbital space.
+These features can enable many experiments that study the earth’s oceans and continents, as well as test numerous engineering experiments in the hostile environment of space.
+In this way, HSFL merges research interests in the College of Engineering and the School of Ocean and Earth Sciences and Technology.

 Vertically Integrated Projects (VIP) Program

-University of Hawai‘i (UH) is part of the Vertically Integrated Projects (VIP) Consortium, which was started by Georgia Institute of Technology.
+The University of Hawai‘i is part of the Vertically Integrated Projects (VIP) Consortium, which was started by the Georgia Institute of Technology.
 VIP programs seek to foster project-based learning to engage students and better prepare them for future careers.
 VIP teams are vertically integrated: they consist of a faculty mentor, graduate student researchers, and undergraduates of all levels.
-The teams are large (10 to 20 undergraduates), the projects are long-term (at least 5 years in scope), and are based on an externally funded research topic.
+The teams are large (10 to 20 undergraduates), and projects are long-term (at least 5 years in scope), and based on an externally funded research topic.
 Undergraduates in VIP teams earn academic credit for their participation.

 Our VIP efforts are organized around the following themes:

-- Our fourth focus area is in sustainability.
+- Sustainability: Our fourth focus area is in sustainability.
 As the most isolated land mass in the world, Hawai‘i has a vested interest in sustainability in many areas: architecture, energy, food, water, and transportation.
-Indeed, this focus allows rich cross-disciplinary VIP opportunities across many academic disciplines across campus.
+Indeed, this focus allows for rich cross-disciplinary VIP opportunities across many academic disciplines throughout campus.